-Indicator II-D. Cultural Proficiency: Actively creates and maintains an environment in which students' diverse backgrounds, identities, strengths, and challenge are respected.
+Indicator II-D. Cultural Proficiency: Actively creates and maintains an environment in which students' diverse backgrounds, identities, strengths, and challenges are respected.

 II-D. Elements Unsatisfactory Needs Improvement Proficient Exemplary II-D-1.
 Creates and Maintains a Respectful Environment Establishes an environment in which students demonstrate limited respect for individual differences, and fails to identify and/or responds in inappropriate ways when conflicts arise.
 Establishes an environment in which students generally demonstrate respect for individual differences; anticipates and responds appropriately to some conflicts or misunderstandings but ignores and/or minimizes others.
-Establishes an environment in which students demonstrate respect for and affirm their own (self- awareness) and others' (social awareness) differences related to background, identity, language, strengths, and challenges, and responds appropriately if/when conflicts or misunderstandings arise related to such differences.
-Establishes an environment in which students respect and affirm their own (self- awareness) and others' (social awareness) differences and are supported to share, explore, and initiate dialogue about differences and similarities related to background, identity, language, strengths, and challenges Responds appropriately if/when conflicts or misunderstandings arise related to such differences.
+Establishes an environment in which students demonstrate respect for and affirm their own (self-awareness) and others' (social awareness) differences related to background, identity, language, strengths, and challenges, and responds appropriately if/when conflicts or misunderstandings arise related to such differences.
+Establishes an environment in which students respect and affirm their own (self-awareness) and others' (social awareness) differences and are supported to share, explore, and initiate dialogue about differences and similarities related to background, identity, language, strengths, and challenges Responds appropriately if/when conflicts or misunderstandings arise related to such differences.
+Models this practice for others expectations and aiso iliake kilowieu ige decessions for an otadento.
+II-E. Elements Unsatisfactory Needs Improvement Proficient Exemplary II-E-1.
+High Expectations Does not communicate specific academic and behavior expectations to students, and gives up on some students or communicates that some cannot master challenging material.
+Occasionally communicates expectations for student work, effort, and behavior in the classroom, but inconsistently enforces these expectations and/or does little to counteract student misconceptions about innate ability.
+Clearly communicates high standards for student work, effort, and behavior, and consistently reinforces the expectation that all students can meet these standards through effective effort, rather than innate ability.
+Effectively communicates high standards for student work, effort, and behavior such that students take ownership of meeting them; models and reinforces ways that students can master challenging material through effective effort, and successfully challenges misconceptions about innate ability.
+Models this practice for others.
+II-E-2.
+Access to Knowledge Rarely adapts instruction, materials, and assessments to make challenging material accessible to all students.
+Occasionally adapts instruction, materials, and assessments to make challenging material accessible to all students.
+Consistently adapts instruction, materials, and assessments to make challenging material accessible to all students, including English learners and students with disabilities.
+Individually and with colleagues, consistently adapts instruction, materials, and assessments to make challenging material accessible to all students, including English learners and students with disabilities; models approaches that lead students to access knowledge on their own as well.
 Models this practice for others

 Indicator II-E. Expectations: Plans and implements lessons that set clear and high expectations and also make knowledge accessible for all students.
-II-E. Elements Unsatisfactory Needs Improvement Proficient Exemplary II-E-1.
-Does not communicate Occasionally Clearly communicates Effectively